umee-network/umee/docs/architecture/ADR-003-borrow-assets.md

   Amount   sdk.Coins      `json:"amount" yaml:"amount"`
 }
 ```
-Messages must use only whitelisted denominations.
+Messages must use denominations only in the allow-list.
 Collateral is always a uToken denomination, and assets are never uTokens.

 Asset borrowing respects the user's borrowing limit, which compares collateral uTokens associated with one base asset, to borrowed assets of a second base asset type.
 Price oracles must be used to compare the values of base assets (e.g. Atoms:Ether.)